 - REGENERATIVE: Enabling social & ecological systems to evolve

-It is these definitions that should now inform future work of the RESTORE action, in Working Group One, but also working groups 2, 3, 4 and 5, RESTORE training schools and STSM’s.
+It is these definitions that should now inform future work of the RESTORE action, in Working Group One, but also working groups 2, 3, 4 and 5 (where scale jumping enables the transition from a sustainable built environment to one that is regenerative and enables life to thrive), to RESTORE training schools and STSM’s.
 However it is important that RESTORE continues to develop and refine these terms to establish an influential definitive understanding that provides clarity for Regenerative Sustainability within and across the built environment sector.

 - A LANGUAGE OF SUSTAINABILITY that inspires, not confuses

 - WELL BEING AND LOVE through awareness of the planet

 - A LIVING HERITAGE with sustainable function, materials and accessibility

 - ACTIVE BUILDINGS: Restorative Buildings that do More Good